 The city hosts an annual funfair and high-profile concerts in Singleton Park.
 Some recent acts include Olly Murs and Ed Sheeran!

 It’s also got a new arena, which is already drawing in some big names, making Swansea a top contender for Wales’ cultural hub.
+For more available activities, read our Best Things To Do In Swansea guide.

 Swansea has urban and rural options that cater to all tastes.
-It’s ideal for retirees, whether you want an active or quiet retirement, and families.
+It’s ideal for retirees, whether you want an active or quiet retirement and families.

 4. Abergavenny – the gateway to Wales